Ford Mustang variants: FR500

-Aviation-themed editions
+Aviation-themed

 Since 2000, Ford has been the exclusive automotive partner of EAA AirVenture Oshkosh, the world's largest annual airshow.
 Since 2008, Ford design and engineering teams have produced one-of-a-kind aviation-themed Mustangs to be auctioned off during the Gathering of Eagles, with proceeds benefiting the EAA Young Eagles organization.
 These Mustangs feature specialized graphics and appearance packages, as well as performance modifications.